LouisdePerier/repository-algorithms/README.md

 --> Wilrick
 --> Juan Muñoz
 Links to any tutorials or webpages that have helped us:
+Xtensio
+Youtube tutorial
+StackOverflow
+any information from programming webpage we have used for coding

 Add a license
 - We choose a GPL license